biu-nlp-course/FINAL_PROJ/README.md

 1. To create sets: see main.py

-2. To create a single passage of some kind (multi/single, disambiguate/ambigious) uncomment the lines in the bottom of single_choice_generator.py, multi_choice_generator.py
+2. To create a single passage of some kind (multi/single, disambiguate/ambiguous) uncomment the lines in the bottom of single_choice_generator.py, multi_choice_generator.py

-3. To generate graph, use generator's (i.e SingleChoiceGenerator):
+3. To generate graph, use the generator's:
     `generator.generate_passage(graph, draw_graph=True)`
 This will create: